Read This First

 AI Predictions becomes teachable through Predict the advances in AI we’ll see in one year, Predict the advances in AI we’ll see in 5 years, and Predict the advances in AI we’ll see in 20 years.

-The anchors here are Predict the advances in AI we’ll see in one year, Predict the advances in AI we’ll see in 5 years, and Predict the advances in AI we’ll see in 20 years.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
+Keep Predict the advances in AI we’ll see in one year, Predict the advances in AI we’ll see in 5 years, and Predict the advances in AI we’ll see in 20 years in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.

 - Predict the advances in AI we’ll see in one year.